SathwikHegde/DevOps-Learning/GitLab CI CD Tutorial/gitlab-cicd-demo/Section 2 Continuous Integration (CI) with GitLab (Stages, Tests, Reports, Merge Requests)/README.md

   # Ensure production secrets are securely configured in GitLab CI/CD Variables with 'Protected' & 'Masked' flags
 ```

-#### Key Characteristics of Static Environment Definitions:
+#### Key Characteristics of Static Environment Definitions

 * **`environment:name` Consistency:** The `name` provided in the `environment:` block should remain constant for a given static environment (e.g., always `staging`, always `production`).
 This allows GitLab to track deployments, show environment history, and link to the correct URLs under `Deployments > Environments`.
 * **`environment:url` (Optional but Recommended):** Provides a direct link to the live environment, visible on the pipeline and environment pages.
 * **`rules:` for Control:** You'll frequently use `rules` to dictate *when* a deployment to a static environment occurs (e.g., `main` branch pushes for staging, manual trigger for production).
 * **Secure Variables:** Crucially, all sensitive configuration for static environments (especially production) should be stored as **Protected and Masked CI/CD Variables** in GitLab.
 * **Idempotency:** Your deployment scripts should be idempotent, meaning running them multiple times yields the same result without unintended side effects.
 This is vital for reliable updates to long-lived environments.

 By strategically defining and deploying to static environments, you create a robust and predictable path for your `learn-gitlab-app` to move from development to production, ensuring stability and control at every critical stage.